audaciaconsulting/Audacia.CodeAnalysis/dotnet-roslyn/config/Audacia.CodeAnalysis/README.md

 All rules are prefixed `EF`.

 ### Sonar Source
-[Sonar Source C#](https://rules.sonarsource.com/) provides analyzers for Bugs, Vulnerabilities, Security Hotspots, and Code Smells in C# code.
+[SonarAnalyzer.CSharp](https://rules.sonarsource.com/) provides analyzers for Bugs, Vulnerabilities, Security Hotspots, and Code Smells in C# code.

 All rules are prefixed with `S`.